jhoneill/vsteam/.docs/Get-VSTeamWorkItemPage.md

 Feature      Attachments attachments True   True   True      Attachments
 ```

-This command compares the pages for Bugs and features.
-Both have the same pages; Details is only unlocked page, and has different groups for each WorkItem type.
+This command compares the pages displayed for Bugs and Features.
+Both have the same page names; Details is only unlocked page and has different groups for each WorkItem type.

 ### Example 3